jumpinjackie/mapguide4j/README.md

 Known Limitations
 =================

- - It is currently not possible to create a map viewer that communicates with this REST endpoint as the MapGuide Web Extensions API does not offer the ability to manipulate the display parameters of a MgMap (this is what RENDERDYNAMICOVERLAYIMAGE in the mapagent does, as it is native and has full access to internal/un-published APIs).
-The currently published version of RenderDynamicOverlay does not support manipulation of MgMap display parameters
+ It is currently not possible to create a map viewer that communicates with this REST endpoint as the MapGuide Web Extensions API does not offer the ability to manipulate the display parameters of a MgMap (this is what RENDERDYNAMICOVERLAYIMAGE in the mapagent does, as it is native and has full access to internal/un-published APIs).
+The currently published version of RenderDynamicOverlay does not support manipulation of MgMap display parameters.

+ We work around this with a specially built version of the MapGuide Java API that exposes some extra internal C++ classes needed for this to work.

 Setup
 =====